SYNQ-Technologies/public-docs/docs/radio/intro.md

 SYNQ Radio can also interface with public address systems.
 The SYNQ Radio kit supports a 3.5mm TRRS audio connection for microphone input and speaker output.

 Every PA system and deployment can be different, so the exact cabling and connections will vary, but conceptually it is simple:

+A typical commercial PA receiver has:
+- Input `Auxiliary 1` is connected to music.
+This plays in the background when there are no other priority inputs.
+- Input `Microphone 1` is connected to the phone system.
+When `Microphone 1` has audio it gets priority and mutes `Auxiliary 1`.
+This serves the paging function.
+- Input `Microphone 2` behaves the same as `Microphone 1`, but is unused.

+To connect SYNQ Radio to a PA receiver:
 1. Connect the speaker output of the radio kit to the `Microphone 2` input of the PA receiver.
    - Audio messages that SYNQ Radio plays will be heard over the PA.
 2. Connect the microphone input of the radio kit to the same audio source that is connected to the `Microphone 1` input of the PA receiver.